newrelic/newrelic-node-apollo-server-plugin/README.md

 ```
 ### Configuration

 Configuration may be passed into the `createPlugin` function to override specific values.
+To override configuration, invoke the `createPlugin` function prior to passing to Apollo Server.
 The configuration object and all properties are optional.

 ```js
 const plugin = createPlugin({